Abu Dhabi is coming to the Metaverse, here’s what to expect

 What is the Metaverse?

-Launched by Meta (formerly Facebook) in 2021, the Metaverse is a computer platform that provides visitors with digital experiences in a virtual world.
+Metaverses offer users an immerse digital experience in a virtual world.
+There are hundreds of metaverses currently in development, with companies such as Roblox, Meta and Epic Games developing their own platforms.

 For a fully immersive experience, you can access the Metaverse by wearing a VR headset, or you can also enter some VR worlds via your PC or laptop.

 What is on offer on the virtual Yas Island?